Skip to main content

 Estate recovery is the program by which the state recovers some Medi-Cal expenses from the estate of a deceased recipient.
 California limits recovery to probate assets only, since a 2017 law.
 That means a home held in a living trust, or any property with a designated beneficiary, is not subject to recovery.
 California is more protective than most states on this point.

-Does the asset-limit elimination apply if my parent moves to California from another state?
+Do the California asset rules apply if my parent moves here from another state?

 Yes.
-Once your parent establishes California residency and applies for Medi-Cal, the California non-MAGI rules apply, including no asset limit.
+Once your parent establishes California residency and applies for Medi-Cal, the California non-MAGI rules apply, including the reinstated $130,000 single / $195,000 couple asset limit.
 The reverse is also true: if your parent moves out of California, the new state's asset rules apply on day one of residency there.
 This matters for any family considering a move for caregiving reasons.

 Sources